tsightler/ring-mqtt-ha-addon/.github/ISSUE_TEMPLATE/no-issues.md

 ---
 name: Do *NOT* open issues here, use the main ring-mqtt project page instead!
 about: Submit any issues via ring-mqtt project page at https://github.com/tsightler/ring-mqtt
 title: "!!!!
-Issues opened on this project page will be closed with no response !!!!"
+Issues opened on this project page will be deleted with no response !!!!"
 labels: issue
 assignees: tsightler